SunkenRlyeh/tcg-vault/README.txt

      branch (usually main) and root folder, then Save.
   4. GitHub gives you a URL like https://<username>.github.io/<repo>/.

-If you'd rather test locally first: run `python3 -m http.server` from this folder and open the printed address on your phone (same wifi network).

 YOUR DATA
 Your collection and decks are saved in the browser's local storage on